For more information on many of these terms see http://www.pcwebopedia.com/

 Circuit board - a thin, rectangular plate, often called a card, on which chips and other electronic components are placed.
 There are many different types such as a motherboard, an expansion board and a network card.

 Classification - a method of grouping like items so that they can be referred to in a more abstract manner.
-Typically done in a taxonomy.
+May use a taxonomy.

 Classless Inter-Domain Routing (CIDR) - see IP address.